AndroDevcd/Sharp/doc/CHANGELIST.md

     # QoL Improvements
         * Updated the Assembler to allow for high level assembly programming with the newly added instructions
+        * Added the JIT back to the language for significant performance boots (64bit windows is ony supported as of now)

     # New Additions
         * Multiple compiler options changes